tribshms/rtdocs/docs/_build/html/_sources/man/Model_Execution.rst.txt

 CMake
 ~~~~~

-1. Use `Homebrew`_ to install CMake.
-Alternatively, you can download CMake_ directly, but Homebrew or a similar package manager is preferred as it will catch additional dependencies.
+1. Use `Homebrew`_ for macOS or similar package manager for Linux to install CMake.
+Alternatively, you can download CMake_ directly, but a package manager is preferred as it will catch additional dependencies.

     .. _Homebrew: https://formulae.brew.sh/formula/cmake
     .. _CMake: https://cmake.org/download/